ArchivedBay/Blacklistr/README.md

  - The ability to remove videos from your dash
  - The ability to remove videos based on title
+ - The ability to show or hide the extention via keyboard shortcut.

 ### potential ideas